R3dNW/mmx-marble-flow/README.md

-# wintergatan-mmx
+# mmx-marble-flow
-Simulate the MMX to see if a channel runs dry
+Do a high level simulation of the marble flow in Wintergatan's (https://wintergatan.net/) Marble Machine X to test it's limits.